editing

 Editor-in-Chief, 2022 – present

-Many people make Berlin nightlife.
-Our after-dark culture exists thanks to countless humans working behind the scenes, many of whom never get enough attention or thanks.
-Hinterhaus aims to share their stories.
+Many people make underground music happen.
+Club culture exists thanks to countless people working behind the scenes, often without attention or thanks.
+Hinterhaus shares their stories.

 Made in and for Berlin, with love.